kazunori279/Fluent-Dashboard/README.md

 - It's a **Google Spreadsheet**: hosted by Google at free, easy to customize and integrate with your business process even for non-programmers
 - It's **Real-time**: If you hit your nginx from browser, Fluent Dashboard will draw a chart for it within 10 sec.
 Useful for watching how the system stats and service KPIs are moving when you have game or campaign events etc
 - Easy integration with **[Norikra](https://github.com/norikra/norikra), a real-time CEP**: [Demo video and instruction](https://github.com/kazunori279/Fluent-Dashboard/blob/master/demo_instruction.md) shows it takes only 7 min to build a cluster of Apache Bench > nginx > Norikra > Fluent Dashboard from scratch by using [Docker](http://docker.io/), to draw charts of req/s, cpu and net stats of the nginx server
 - Suited for building a **Lambda Architecture**: the dashboard could be used for forming a [lambda architecture](http://lambda-architecture.net/) to get a merged view from 1) real-time continuous query on streaming data and 2) batch-based query on historical and large data set.
-No more worries for CPU consumption of your ElasticSearch
+No more worries for CPU consumption of your Elasticsearch

 ## Getting Started